-Ms. Wagner, MS, joined the Meadows Mental Health Policy Institute in the Fall of 2015 as Director of Smart Justice.
-In her role as a Senior Fellow with the Meadows Institute, B.J. leads the Smart Justice work, expanding this reach to the larger behavioral and health systems, assisting communities across Texas increase prevention and intervention services and reduce chronic crisis cycles and justice involvement for people with complex healthcare needs.
+Ms. Wagner, MS, joined the Meadows Institute in the fall of 2015 as Director of Smart Justice.
+In her current role as a Senior Fellow, B.J. leads the Institute’s Smart Justice work, expanding this reach to the larger behavioral and health systems and assisting communities across Texas to increase their prevention and intervention services and reduce chronic crisis cycles and justice involvement for people with complex healthcare needs.

-At the Texas Department of Criminal Justice (TDCJ), B.J. developed front end diversion and continuity of care systems for offenders with special care needs and guided Medicaid implementation for limited populations within the State’s prison systems.
+At the Texas Department of Criminal Justice (TDCJ), B.J. developed front-end diversion and continuity of care systems for offenders with special care needs and guided Medicaid implementation for limited populations within the State’s prison systems.
 While there, B.J. worked closely with the Department of State Health Services to redesign the adult assessment for admission to community mental health services to include criminogenic risk factors to ensure all persons being assessed in the public mental health system also had criminogenic needs addressed.
 In 2015, after serving as Deputy Director for the Reentry and Integration Division at TDCJ, B.J. joined the Texas Veterans Commission during the regular legislative session.
-She worked closely with governmental relations analyzing proposed legislation and advising on emerging trends and state and local initiatives to address the needs of trauma affected veterans at risk of justice involvement.
+She worked closely with governmental relations analyzing proposed legislation and advising on emerging trends and state and local initiatives to address the needs of trauma-affected veterans at risk of justice involvement.

 A noted leader in law enforcement policy, her 2019 review of the Austin Police Department resulted in significant departmental policy improvements regarding the city’s audit response and its capacity to capably deal with mental health-related situations.
-And, as the primary architect of the RIGHT Care-Dallas program, and engineer of many of Texas’ prison reentry systems, her work has led to the development of nationally recognized and internationally awarded law enforcement, criminal justice, crisis intervention and response systems.
-Ms. Wagner has led the Meadows Institute’s consultation to communities across Texas, both large and small.
+And, as the primary architect of the RIGHT Care-Dallas program, and engineer of many of Texas’ prison reentry systems, her work has led to the development of nationally recognized and internationally awarded law enforcement, criminal justice, crisis intervention, and response systems.
+Ms. Wagner has led MMHPI’s consultation to communities across Texas, both large and small.

 She is currently pursuing a PhD in Qualitative Criminology at the University of Texas at Dallas.